NNPDF/eko/doc/source/theory/DGLAP.rst

 .. math::
     \ESk{1}{a_s}{a_s^0} = \prod\limits_{k=n}^{0} \ESk{1}{a_s^{k+1}}{a_s^{k}}\quad \text{with} a_s^{n+1} = a_s

-where the order of the product is such that later EKOs are to the left and
+where the order of the product is such that later |EKO| are to the left and

 .. math::
     \ESk{1}{a_s^{k+1}}{a_s^{k}} &= \exp\left(-\frac{\gamma(a_s^{k+1/2})}{\beta(a_s^{k+1/2})} \Delta a_s \right) \\
     a_s^{k+1/2} &= a_0 + \left(k+ \frac 1 2\right) \Delta a_s\\
     \Delta a_s &= \frac{a_s - a_s^0}{n + 1}

-using the projector algebra from LO to exponentiate the single steps.
+using the projector algebra from |LO| to exponentiate the single steps.

 For ``method in ['decompose-exact', 'decompose-expanded']``: use the exact or the approximate exact integrals from the non-singlet sector and then decompose :math:`\ln \tilde{\mathbf E}^{(1)}` -